Architectural Studies: Structures, MS

 Applicants are selected for admission on the basis of undergraduate academic performance and profession-related experience.
 Application material is evaluated by faculty members.
 The faculty's recommendations are based upon an appraisal of the admission grade point average determined from official transcripts, a portfolio or brochure of applicant's past work in architecture, a statement of objectives, three letters of recommendation, and relevant professional work experience.

-Application forms for graduate admission and financial aid may be obtained from the Web site above.
+Application forms for graduate admission and financial aid may be obtained from the website.
 Application may be made on-line.
 Graduate Record Examination (GRE) scores are not required for School of Architecture Masters Degree applicants; the GRE is required for all Doctor of Philosophy applicants.

 Financial Aid